confused-Techie/atom-backend/docs/db_refactor.md

 query.js - Parsed and checked query parameters. search.js - Handled search algorithms against passed JSON data.

-# Handling Parsing and retrival of data
+# Handling Parsing and retrieval of data

 data.js - The major endpoint to any raw data handling, and more than raw data handling. users.js - The major endpoint to any raw data handling for users.